 Of course, if you can find full-time employment or an internship in a medical setting, or if you are able to spend a larger amount of time in such a setting, this part of your background will appear even more substantial to a professional school.

 The Career Center can help you find medical internships that are available during Jan Plan or in the summer.
-Interested students can access listings in the Colby CareerLink system (linked to the Career Center web site) and make use of alumni connection through the Career Center to network with helpful alumni in the medical professions.
+Interested students can access listings in the Colby CareerLink system (linked to the Career Center web site) and make use of alumni connection through the Career Center to network with helpful alumni in the health professions.
 Many Colby students have taken part in such internships, and have found them to be very valuable experiences.

 The Career Center offers a four-year career planning program called PPEP and pre-health students are strongly encouraged to participate.
 Participating will provide you with skills in communication and career planning which will be helpful to you throughout your pre-health planning process.